qiuzhanghua/solid-daisy/README.md

-# Use Solid with DaisyUI and Flowbite
+# Use Solid with DaisyUI